-All serviceable parts are located behind the LED digit assembly that shows Segment Count.
+All serviceable parts are located behind the Score LED digit assembly on the right side of the scoreboard cabinet.
+This is typically the Home Score position.
 The next section of this document discusses removing and replacing LED digit assemblies.
-Immediately below, the illustration shows what you fill find behind the digits.

-If your scoreboard system includes a ScoreLink wireless data kit, the receiver unit will be in the lower left corner of the display face, and the internal Horn will be mounted just above that spot.
+If your scoreboard system includes a ScoreLink wireless data kit, the receiver unit will be located on the bottom right side of the display face, directly between the Strike and Out indicators.